lehtisa/tuni_meep_doc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to MEEP!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+MIT Electromagnetic Equation Propagation (MEEP) uses the finite-difference time-domain (FDTD) method to make simulations of electromagnetic phenomenon.
+MEEP simulations evolve Maxwell’s equations by discrete time steps.
+With this methodm we can essentially get exact results as we make the time steps smaller and smaller.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.

 Contents
 --------